What is insurance for business?

 Business Interruption Insurance

-This type of insurance is especially applicable to companies that require a physical premises to do business, such as shops, garages, hotel etc. Business interruption insurance compensates a business for lost income during events such as fire, floods, and others that cause a disruption to the normal course of business.
+This type of insurance is especially applicable to companies that require a physical premises to do business, such as shops, garages, factories, hotel etc. Business interruption insurance compensates a business for lost income during events such as fire, floods, and others that cause a disruption to the normal course of business.